This year from the 22nd – 28th November 2021 we are offering £75 off your quote for a new boiler installation

 There are a few different types of boiler available and if you want a direct replacement then the type of boilers required will be specific to your property and the way the central heating system is setup.

 With our boiler type guide we hope to shed some light on the different types of boilers available and try to outline the main differences between each boiler type and suggests the core benefits for each system.

 The image to the right hand side shows an example of a common combi boiler system set-up.
-Please be aware, combination boilers require a strong mains flow rate and this should be checked prior to installing one.
-Furthermore, a combination boiler may struggle to supply hot water to multiple outlets if they’re used at the same time, e.g. two showers, therefore, they may not be appropriate for properties with high hot water demand.
+Please be aware, combination boilers require a powerful mains flow rate to work effectively and this should be checked prior to installing one.

 If you have any other questions or queries then feel free to give us a call and we will point you in the right direction.